tonyyu888/EvolveU-Project1-Hangman/README.md

 <br>
 You can use the MongoDBCompass to import the data into the collections

-There are still a lot of thing that needs to be done in the program:
+There is still a lot of things that needs to be done in the program:
 - Formulate a better scoring system.
 Currently, it just stores the time (in sec.) it took the player to successfully guess the mystery word.
 - Organize program files structure.
 - Implement express.Router to properly create modular, mountable route handlers.